astelmach01/astelmach01/README.md

 #### 🤖 [AgentGPT](https://github.com/reworkd/AgentGPT) : A project that allows you to assemble, configure, and deploy autonomous AI agents in your browser.

-#### 🏀 NBA (in-progress): A Python project that scrapes and analyzes NBA stats to make more informed sports betting decisions.
+#### 🏀 NBA (in-progress): Scrapes and analyzes NBA stats to make more informed sports betting decisions.

 #### 🎵 Spotify: Provides song recommendations based on a classic Feed Forward architecture and a Variational Autoencoder architecture.